skius/teng/examples/sprites/wgpurender/NOTES.md

     everything should just be handled for us.
 - [ ] Restructure the code to look better.
 In particular, split up bind groups, have everything be typed correctly (looking especially at bytemuck::cast_slice arguments!!!!), and also pass in some general arguments to the shaders like frame count, time, etc.
+- [ ] Figure out screen tearing that's happening when debug info is not showing.
+  - For some weird reason, as soon as I press 'i' the screen tearing goes away.
+Maybe it's something about a buggy position being kept track in the DisplayRenderer?
+DebugInfo renders its first position very early since it basically always has a diff, so that could be a reason.
+Test this!

 # Ideas:
 First pass: render everything to a texture.